 A. AT Evaluations

-Employment Assistance Specialist (EAS): The VR Counselor must contact the EAS assigned to their region to discuss the needs of the customer and create a service record.
+Employment Assistance Specialist (EAS): The VR Counselor must contact the EAS assigned to their VR Workforce Area to discuss the needs of the customer and create a service record.

 An initial consultation report is required for an AT evaluation.
 The EAS provides initial consultations for blind or visually impaired customers who are job-seeking, employed, or pursuing post-secondary education.
 An initial consultation identifies suitable AT product categories based on the customer's disabilities, functional capacity, and employment/educational goals.
 The decision to conduct a basic consultation is made by EAS, who may delegate this task to a VRT following discussions with the VR Counselor.